 Next what you need to do is decide where to host your blog.

-There are a lot of hosting companies out there, but the one that I most recommend is Namecheap.
-I’ve used them since the beginning and have had no complaints!
+There are a lot of hosting companies out there, but the one that I most recommend is Siteground.
+I’ve used them for a few years and have!

 3. CHOOSE A DOMAIN NAME

 Okay, so you bought your hosting now you need to figure out what to call your blog?
 This is something that I cover in my email course, but you can also check out this blog post here where I talk about how to pick out the perfect blog name!

 I’ll give you the overview here though!